sumcoinlabs/sumcoin/CONTRIBUTING.md

+Copyright @ Sigma Systems Inc 2018 - 2022
+Copyright @ Sumcoin 2022

 Contributing to Sumcoin Core
 ============================

-The Sumcoin Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The Sumcoin Core project operates a closed contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.

-Firstly in terms of structure, there is no particular concept of "Core developers" in the sense of privileged people.
-Open source often naturally revolves around meritocracy where longer term contributors gain more trust from the developer community.
+Firstly in terms of structure, there is some concept of "Core developers" in the sense of privileged people.
+Closed source often naturally revolves around meritocracy where longer term contributors gain more trust from the developer community.
 However, some hierarchy is necessary for practical purposes.
 As such there are repository "maintainers" who are responsible for merging pull requests as well as a "lead maintainer" who is responsible for the release cycle, overall merging, moderation and appointment of maintainers.

+Developers interested in contributing to Sumcoin should write to: contribute@sumcoin.org

 Communication Channels
 ----------------------

-Most communication about Sumcoin Core development happens on IRC, in the
+Most communication about Sumcoin Core development happens on Telegram, in the
 #sumcoin-dev channel on Freenode.
-The easiest way to participate on IRC is
+The easiest way to participate on Telegram is
 with the web client, [webchat.freenode.net](https://webchat.freenode.net/).

 Discussion about code base improvements happens in GitHub issues and on pull